 It is time to consciously pivot your company’s mindset, gearing it to be more aligned with the new norm as opposed to a company struggling to keep its- now virtual- doors open.

 Finally, If you are a business leader, executive, or manager and you are trying to figure out how to navigate the waters of the “New Norm” to sail your ship into safety, my advice would be to start planning and executing a transformation strategy.
-Change management, workforce modernization, digital transformation are different stages to ensure your business and workforce are equipped for the “New Norm”.
+Change management, workforce modernization, and digital transformation are different stages to ensure your business and workforce are equipped for the “New Norm”.